lambdaconf/lambdaconf-2016-usa/Functional Relational Programming In UI Frameworks/README.md

 # Functional Relational Programming In UI Frameworks

-A talk I've given at LambdaConf 2016.
+A talk given by [Jon Eisen](http://joneisen.works) at LambdaConf 2016.

 ## Summary